lightoj-dev/problem-tutorials/1398/en.md

 _Keywords: Flows, Min-Cut_

 Consider a circle for each of the robots.
 Let's consider vertices for the circles.
 We shall add two more vertices, source and sink.
-Let's the following:
+Let's do the following:

 * Split each vertex except source, sink into two vertices.
 Suppose i'th vertex is split into a_i and b_i.
 Add an edge a_i -> b_i.
 * If a circle intersects or touches with the top side border of the field (y=W), then we shall add an edge from source to the corresponding vertex for the circle.
 Since the vertex is split into two, we'll add source -> a_i.